M-Reimer/wine-lol/README.md

 Wine-LoL
 ========

-This repository contains build scripts to build wine-lol including the required wine-lol–glibc for Arch/Manjaro (with sync to AUR) and Debian based distributions (Ubuntu, Mint, SteamOS, ...).
+This repository contains build scripts to build wine-lol for Arch/Manjaro (with sync to AUR).
+These PKGBUILDs build the wine version created by [GloriousEggroll](https://github.com/GloriousEggroll).

+You can find the source project here: https://github.com/GloriousEggroll/wine-ge-custom/

+My PKGBUILDs are only meant to simplify some stuff for Arch Linux users.
+If you are no Arch user (or are an Arch user which does not need wine-lol installed globally) then just go to https://github.com/GloriousEggroll/wine-ge-custom/releases and grab the latest official "-LoL" release.

 **WARNING**: While in the past the Linux community received some help from Riot employees in cases where the in-game anti cheat caused the game to break on Linux with Wine, this is not guaranteed to keep this way.
 Especially as Riot plans to create some [kernel driver based anti cheat](https://eune.leagueoflegends.com/en-pl/news/dev/dev-null-anti-cheat-kernel-driver/) which may land in LoL at some time.
 So far noone knows for sure if LoL will still work with Wine as soon as this happens.
 So if you are playing on Linux, it is strongly recommended to not spend any money on skins or other in-game items!
 Your money will be lost as soon as Wine support breaks.

-Binary packages are hosted on my server: https://m-reimer.de/wine-lol/

-Packages for Arch are signed via GPG while the Debian packages are only delivered via encrypted HTTPS.
-Please read my Disclaimer!
-You use the packages on your own risk!

-Short overview about this repository:

 - **wine-lol** contains the PKGBUILD of wine-lol itself
-- **wine-lol-glibc** contains the PKGBUILD for the patched glibc where wine-lol will be linked against
-- **debian** contains the build script to make Debian packages from the finished Arch Linux packages (so the binaries have to be built on Arch Linux!
-Set up a VM if you want to build Debian packages on your own)
+- **wine-lol-bin** contains a PKGBUILD which repackages GloriousEggroll's official binaries
 - **repo-make.conf** allows to autobuild the packages on a dedicated build VM
 - **pkg.sh** Small helper I use for handling "git subtree" for AUR